 Most people prefer buying bottled beer in a store instead of brewing their own batch.
-Unfortunately, they only realize that after buying expensive equipment.
 In fact, brewing is quite a difficult craft, which takes a lot of time.
+Unfortunately, you only realize that after buying expensive equipment.

 Theory.
 Beer concentrate (extract) is a dark-colored hopped or not hopped beer wort with a thick consistency (like gel or condensed milk).
 It’s prepared at factories in accordance with classic brewing technology.
 During the preparation process, as much liquid is evaporated from the wort as possible to increase shelf life and simplify transportation.